Pandemic year pushes soft skills to the top of the bestseller book lists to bring in a successful 2021

 Women and Leadership by Julia Gillard and Ngozi Okonjo-Iweala

 Former Prime Minister Julia Gillard is chair of the Global Institute for Women’s Leadership.
-Dr Ngozi Okonjo-Iweala is an economist and international development expert, and chairs GAVI – the Vaccine Alliance.
+Dr Ngozi Okonjo-Iweala is an economist and international development expert, and Director-General of the World Trade Organization.

 Lesson: There's no right way to be a woman leader.
 Consider if you want to plainly state your ambition and understand there may be consequences by doing so.